cdn77/dicc/docs/user/04-config-and-compilation.md

 # path to your project's tsconfig.json:
 project: './tsconfig.json'

+# required; a map of containers you wish to compile,
-# required; path to the output file
+# with path to the generated file as the key and the
-# which should contain the compiled code:
+# container options as the value:
-output: ~
+containers:
+  src/bootstrap.ts: # for example
     # any text to add at the beginning of the compiled
     # output file; useful for e.g. an eslint-disable comment:
     preamble: ~

-# the export name of the compiled container instance:
-name: 'container'

-# the export name of the compiled interface which
+    # the class name of the compiled container:
-# maps service IDs and aliases to their types:
-map: 'Services'
+    className: 'AppContainer'

     # required; a map of <path>: [options] pairs:
     resources:
       # a single file with no options;
       'src/example.ts': ~
       # multiple files can be selected using globs:
       'src/examples/**/*.ts':
         # exclude files or exported paths from scanning:
         exclude:
           - '**/__tests__/**'  # you can exclude by path
           - 'path.to.NonServiceClass'  # or by object path
 ```

 ## Compiling a container